cloudflare/cloudflare-docs/products/argo-tunnel/src/content/reference/kubernetes.md

 In this example, we're going to expose a private version of the `echoserver` through Argo Tunnel.
 This example assumes you have a Kubernetes cluster running on one of the platforms mentioned above.

-# Step One: Download Cloudflared & Generate a Certificate
+# Step One: Download `cloudflared` & Generate a Certificate
 Download and install `cloudflared` [here][cflare-tunnel-daemon].

 Then, run `cloudflared login` and select a domain to generate and download a certificate.
 Make sure the certificate is placed into `~/.cloudflared/cert.pem`